Maintenance engineers ensure that industrial machinery and equipment runs smoothly and reliably.

 Many employers offer final-year project work, sponsorship, vacation work and sandwich year placements.
 Take a look at our list of engineering employers who offer industrial placements and summer internships.

 School leavers can enter the profession with a higher national diploma (HND) or an advanced or higher apprenticeship in an appropriate subject such as manufacturing or mechanical engineering.
-To find out more about getting into engineering via a school leaver route, visit the engineering section of TARGETcareers, our website aimed at school leavers.

 Achieving chartered (CEng) status with the Engineering Council can help to demonstrate your professionalism and commitment to your field.
 To become chartered, you will need an accredited bachelors degree in engineering or technology, plus an appropriate masters degree (MEng) or doctorate (EngD) accredited by a professional engineering institution such as the Institution of Mechanical Engineers (IMechE).
 You will also be eligible with an integrated MSc.
 To find out more, take a look at our guide to chartership.